The Breadth of a Loaf

 If you find after a long stay in the fridge you have over 1/2 cup of liquid on top of your starter proceed as follows:

-1. Pour off all liquid on top of your starter into a liquid measuring cup, note the amount and discard
+1. Pour off all liquid on top of your starter into a liquid measuring cup, note the amount and discard liquid

 *If you've frozen your starter and need to wake it up, first thaw in your fridge for at least 24hrs, then follow the steps above for "waking up a sleepy starter"